ECMiraldo/TowerToTheRNGods/README.md

 Tower_To_The_RNGods - Alpha v0.10

 Tower to the RNGods was my first ever game developed.
-The physics engine used was Genbox/Velcro physics, which can be found here: https://github.com/Genbox/VelcroPhysics
+The physics engine used was Genbox's Velcro physics, which can be found here: https://github.com/Genbox/VelcroPhysics

 Developed using the XNA framework, with Monogame's API.